mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_coverage.md

 ## Coverage

-You can create Objective-C coverage information for any MulleObjC program.
+You can create Objective-C coverage information for any mulle-objc program.

 Coverage files will be are generated when you run the program with with the environment variables `MULLE_OBJC_PEDANTIC_EXIT` and